-The EU General Data Protection Regulation (GDPR) came into force on 25 May 2018, and continues to have a significant impact upon Legal and Compliance.
+The European Union (EU) General Data Protection Regulation (GDPR) came into force on May 25, 2018, and continues to have a significant impact upon Legal and Compliance.
 While the vast majority of companies to which GDPR applies have taken the necessary steps to comply with its requirements, newcomers will want to have a thorough understanding of its scope to determine their exposure.

-Certainly GDPR applies to controllers and processors that have subsidiaries or affiliates in the EU.
+GDPR applies to controllers and processors that have subsidiaries or affiliates in the EU and the UK.
 A controller is a business that makes decisions in relation to personal data, whereas a processor is a third party that carries out processing on the instructions of the controller.

-GDPR also has an extra territorial nature.
-It applies to any controller or processor that is not located in the EU but has processing activities related to either the offering of goods or services to data subjects in the EU, irrespective of whether a payment is required or not—or where the processing activities relate to the monitoring of the behaviour of EU citizens so far as that behaviour takes place within the EU.
+GDPR also has an extraterritorial nature.
+It applies to any controller or processor that is not located in the EU nor the UK but has processing activities related to either the offering of goods or services to data subjects in the EU or the UK, irrespective of whether a payment is required or not, or where the processing activities relate to the monitoring of the behavior of citizens, so far as that behavior takes place within the EU or the UK.

-Many businesses are subject to GDPR whether or not they have entities in the EU.
-If GDPR applies to controllers or processors outside the EU, and if they process large volumes of sensitive data, or if such processing could result in a risk to the rights and freedoms of individuals, then they need to designate in writing a representative who is established in a member state located where the data subjects are.
-When processing of EU citizens’ personal data takes place in several member states, the representative needs to be appointed in the member state where most of the EU citizens are located whose data is being processed.
+Many businesses are subject to GDPR whether or not they have entities in either the EU or the UK.
+If GDPR applies to controllers or processors outside the EU/UK, and if they process large volumes of sensitive data, or if such processing could result in a risk to the rights and freedoms of individuals, then they need to designate in writing a representative who is established in a member state located where data subjects are.
+When processing of EU or UK citizens’ personal data takes place, the representative needs to be appointed in the member state where most of the EU citizens whose data is being processed are located.
+If the UK is the processing location, the representative has to be appointed in the UK.

 The role of the representative is to sit between the controller or processor and the relevant supervisory authority and/or data subjects.
 The representative will need to respond to investigations or communications from the relevant supervisory authority and/or from data subjects and need to have in place a suitable contract to define roles and responsibilities.
 The designation of a representative does not affect the primary responsibility and liability of the controller or processor under GDPR.